cosmoskitten/beam/website/src/documentation/io/developing-io-java.md

   * Split points

-## Implementing the FileBasedSink interface
+## Using the FileBasedSink abstraction {#using-filebasedsink}

-If your data source uses files, you can use the `FileBasedSink` interface to create a file-based sink for your pipeline.
-If your source is not file-based, implement a composite `PTransform` that uses `ParDo`  as discussed in the [developing I/O connectors overview]({{ site.baseurl }}/documentation/io/developing-io-overview/)
+If your data source uses files, you can implement the `FileBasedSink` abstraction to create a file-based sink.
+For other sinks, use `ParDo`, `GroupByKey`, and other transforms offered by the Beam SDK for Java.
+See the [developing I/O connectors overview]({{ site.baseurl }}/documentation/io/developing-io-overview/) for more details.

 When using the `FileBasedSink` interface, you must provide the format-specific logic that tells the runner how to write bounded data from your pipeline's